idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Project > Export and exchange > Export current document with notes** = Export a translated copy of the currently-active document, and include any segment notes in the exported document.

+For a Word/LibreOffice document, this results in CT Notes being saved as Word/LibreOffice Comments, using the User ID as the author's name.

 **Project > Export and exchange > Export all documents with notes** = Export translated copies of all documents in the current project, including any segment notes.

+For a Word/LibreOffice document, this results in CT Notes being saved as Word/LibreOffice Comments, using the User ID as the author's name.

 **Project > Export and exchange > Include source segments in notes** = Toggle whether or not a copy of the source segment is included in exported segment notes.